brimdata/zed/zeek/Reading-Zeek-Log-Formats.md

    rather than the ZSON `ip` type
 3. The connection `duration` is printed as a floating point number rather than the ZSON `duration` type
-4. The keys for the fields that were present-but-null in the record read from TSV are not present in the record read from NDJSON
+4. The keys for the null-valued fields in the record read from TSV are not present in the record read from NDJSON

 If you're familiar with the limitations of the JSON data types, it makes sense